Chiropractic

 This page refers mostly to back problems (spinal problems), back pain, neck problems and chiropractic treatment, whether in horses, ponies, dogs, cats, donkeys, mules, goats or other species.
 However, it also refers to the musculo-skeletal system in general.

-All patients, whether treated at the AVMC or at their homes, are examined with a view to chiropractic health and are offered chiropractic manipulation if needed.
+All patients, whether treated at the Alternative Vet or at their homes, are examined with a view to chiropractic health and are offered chiropractic manipulation if needed, as part of the holistic approach.
 If deemed necessary, manipulation is integrated with acupuncture or LASER therapy.
-Back pain, back problems and neck problems are widespread, whether in horses, dogs, cats or other species, although this is not always recognised to be the case.
+Back pain, back problems and neck problems are widespread, whether in horses, dogs, cats or other species, although this is not always recognized to be the case.
 The result is usually a clear and sometimes massive improvement in well-being.

 The usual veterinary training unfortunately tends to overlook this large and needful area of veterinary practice.
 This is very sad, in view of how widespread the problems are and how distressing and disabling back pain can be.
-As a holistic vet, Mr Day cannot neglect this vital area.
+It can be a serious welfare issue.
+As a holistic vet, we cannot neglect this vital area.
 Animals that have been successfully manipulated demonstrate their relief and pleasure almost immediately, even in cases where the back pain prior to manipulation had not been at all apparent to casual observation.
+This is a great source of motivation and job satisfaction and his work as a chiropractic vet is perhaps one of the most rewarding aspects of his veterinary treatments.

 What is it?